Indo-Pakistani war of 1947–1948: Rebellion in Poonch

+Operation Datta Khel

+Operation Datta Khel was a military operation and coup planned by Major William Brown along with the Gilgit Scouts, aimed at overthrowing the rule of the Dogra dynasty of Kashmir.
+The operation was launched shortly after the independence of Pakistan.
+By 1 November, Gilgit-Baltistan had been annexed from the Dogra dynasty, and was made part of Pakistan after a brief provisional government.

 Pakistan's preparations, Maharaja's manoeuvring

 Scholar Prem Shankar Jha states that the Maharaja had decided, as early as April 1947, that he would accede to India if it was not possible to stay independent.
 The rebellion in Poonch possibly unnerved the Maharaja.
 Accordingly, on 11 August, he dismissed his pro-Pakistan Prime Minister, Ram Chandra Kak, and appointed retired Major Janak Singh in his place.
 On 25 August, he sent an invitation to Justice Mehr Chand Mahajan of the Punjab High Court to come as the Prime Minister.
 On the same day, the Muslim Conference wrote to the Pakistani Prime Minister Liaquat Ali Khan warning him that "if, God forbid, the Pakistan Government or the Muslim League do not act, Kashmir might be lost to them".
 This set the ball rolling in Pakistan.

 Liaquat Ali Khan sent a Punjab politician Mian Iftikharuddin to explore the possibility of organising a revolt in Kashmir.
 Meanwhile, Pakistan cut off essential supplies to the state, such as petrol, sugar and salt.
 It also stopped trade in timber and other products, and suspended train services to Jammu.
 Iftikharuddin returned in mid-September to report that the National Conference held strong in the Kashmir Valley and ruled out the possibility of a revolt.